mahaaaaaaaa/Dissertation-Blockchain/README.md

 ## Usage

-RUN 'py -m pip install -r requirements.txt' on first run, this will install the required libraries for the program.
+RUN 'py -m pip install -r requirements.txt' in a console of the file directory on first run, this will install the required libraries for the program.

 Then run python main.py localhost '10000 5000 keys/genesisPrivateKey.pem', this will create a local node that will act as the discovery route for other nodes.

 Subsequent nodes can be created by running 'python main.py IP PORT APIPORT', using a keypair is optional.

+Transactions are executed on the chain by running 'python interaction.py'